Trump Replaces Campaign Manager Brad Parscale with Bill Stepien

-President Donald Trump announced Wednesday that he has replaced his campaign manager, Brad Parscale, with deputy campaign manager and Republican operative Bill Stepien.
-Parscale will serve as the campaign’s senior adviser for digital and data strategies.
+President Donald Trump announced Wednesday that he has replaced campaign manager, Brad Parscale, with deputy campaign manager and Republican operative Bill Stepien.
+Parscale will remain on the campaign, serving as senior adviser for digital and data strategies.

 “I am pleased to announce that Bill Stepien has been promoted to the role of Trump Campaign Manager,” President Trump wrote in a Facebook post.
 “Brad Parscale, who has been with me for a very long time and has led our tremendous digital and data strategies, will remain in that role, while being a Senior Advisor to the campaign.
 Both were heavily involved in our historic 2016 win, and I look forward to having a big and very important second win together.”